aalpmumcu1/ROR/README.md

+#ROR#

-# This the first project with Ruby on Rail that I work on.
+This the first project with Ruby on Rail that I work on.

-contact please reach me at [a.alp.mumcu@gmail.com]
+Contact please reach me at [a.alp.mumcu@gmail.com]